2020 United States House of Representatives elections in Colorado: Results

 Boebert defeated Bush by six percent on November 3, 2020, 51.39% to 45.22%.
 Boebert raised $2.4 million and Bush raised $4.2 million.
 Republican groups spent more than $5 million.
 Democratic groups spent nearly $4 million.
+Despite her win, however, Boebert lost her home county Garfield to Bush.

 District 4

 The 4th district encompasses rural eastern Colorado, the Front Range cities of Greeley and Longmont, as well as the southern Denver exurbs, including Castle Rock and Parker.
-The incumbent is Republican Ken Buck, who was re-elected with 60.6% of the vote in 2018.
+The incumbent was Republican Ken Buck, who was re-elected with 60.6% of the vote in 2018.